2008–09 Michigan Wolverines men's basketball team: Roster

-On May 5, 2008, sophomore Epke Udoh, the Big Ten's top shotblocker, decided to transfer for his final two years of athletic eligibility.
+On May 5, 2008, sophomore Ekpe Udoh, the Big Ten's top shotblocker, decided to transfer for his final two years of athletic eligibility.
 Beilein attempted to replace Udoh with Robin Benzing, a member of Germany's national youth team.
 However, Benzing failed to meet the NCAA's initial-eligibility guidelines and did not play.
 Beilein was able to partially solve the problem of complimenting Manny Harris by luring point guard Laval Lucas-Perry to transfer from Arizona.
 Perry became eligible to play at the conclusion of the fall semester.
 The team anticipated relying on 7 ft freshman center Ben Cronin to make up for the loss of Udoh and Ron Coleman, who averaged over 21 minutes each of his four seasons.
 Including Cronin, the team had three incoming recruits.

 Michigan granted two of its scholarships to fifth-year redshirt graduate students C.J.
 Lee and David Merritt in September.
 Lee and Merritt had both been 2007–08 Big Ten Academic All-Conference selections.
 The varsity roster included fourteen players, thirteen of whom saw live game action.
 In December, the Wolverines made the decision to redshirt Ben Cronin after only 10 minutes of play.
 He had hip surgery on January 14.